CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-and-Unset-Commands/BGP.md

 ## <h>nv set vrf \<vrf-id\> router bgp address-family ipv6-unicast route-export to-evpn enable</h>

-Turns IPv6 prefix-based routing for EVPN type-5 routes on or off.
+Turns IPv6 prefix-based routing for EVPN type-5 routes on or off for the specified VRF.
 When `on`, the switch can announce IPv6 prefixes in the BGP RIB as EVPN type-5 routes.

 The default setting is `off`.